 #3 Inverter to Monitoring Display Unit Connection

-Perhaps, this is one of the earliest method for monitoring solar panel system’s data.
+Perhaps, this is one of the earliest methods for monitoring solar panel system data.
 This method allows you to collect info from one or several inverters which are inter-connected via Bluetooth or CAT5 cable to a display unit.
 The data in this method is also collected via a Bluetooth connection or through a CAT5 cable.

 #4 Inverter to Router Connection (Internet-Based Monitoring)

-In this method you basically insert a card into your inverter and then connect it to a router to send the data online, which makes it accessible on the internet.
+In this method, you basically insert a card into your inverter and then connect it to a router to send the data online, which makes it accessible on the internet.
 Then, the user can conveniently access the data remotely through an online platform or a dedicated website.
-In addition to its advantages this system will have the extra charges for the inverter and card.
+In addition to its advantages, this system will have extra charges for the inverter and card.

-Using monitoring systems will help you be aware of the daily functions, outputs and consumption of the solar panels.
+Using monitoring systems will help you be aware of the daily functions, outputs, and consumption of solar panels.
 It also helps you to see whether the investment you’ve made is viable and as well as if there are any ways that you’re losing energy.